David Paton

-Biography
+Early life

 Born in Edinburgh, Scotland, Paton grew up in the south-eastern suburb of Gilmerton, Edinburgh, where he attended Liberton High School.
+At the age of 11 he got his first guitar, which he learned to play as an autodidact.
 His first band was called 'The Beachcombers' and they signed a recording contract in 1968 with CBS Records.
 They changed their name to The Boots and published their first single, "The Animal In Me".
+This was soon followed by "Keep Your Lovelight Burning".
+Because of financial problems, the band split up in 1970.

+Career

-This was soon followed by "Keep Your Lovelight Burning", but after about two years, the band split because of financial problems in 1970.
-He then replaced a guitarist in the Bay City Rollers for a short period of time but never recorded with them.
-After leaving them in October 1970, he became a member of another Band called 'Fresh', which changed their name to Christyan and published a single, "Nursery Lane", in 1971.
+Paton initially joined the Bay City Rollers for a short period of time but never recorded with them.
+He joined in 1968, as their bassist, when bassist Alan Longmuir switched to full-time guitarist.
+After leaving them in October 1970, Longmuir switched back to bass, and Paton became a member of another band called 'Fresh', which changed their name to Christyan and released a single, "Nursery Lane", in 1971.
 While still playing with the band, he took a job as a musician in a nightclub called Tiffanys where he met Ian Bairnson.